marciopocebon/ADB/README.md

 # ADB

+### THIS PAGE IS FAR AWAY FROM DONE, UPDATING DAILY SO COME BACK L8R FOR MORE CMDS!

 This is my private cheatsheet for ADB that I have decided to share since there is few good wikis for adb out there that has all in one place, so hopefully someone will enjoy this repo.

 I wont include adb shell in any of my commands since I working on the device and not via shell I dont want to include adb shell.
 For all who prefering to work via a terminal like powershell or terminal just add "adb shell" infront of the commands.